pmerienne/iterative-cf/README.md

-Trident-CF is a realtime highly scalable recommendation engine.
+Trident-CF is an highly scalable recommendation engine.
 This library is built on top of [Storm](https://github.com/nathanmarz/storm), a distributed stream processing framework which runs on a cluster of machines and supports horizontal scaling.

-This library implements a user-based incremental collaborative filtering algorithm with binary ratings (sometimes also called implicit ratings).
+This library implements a user-based collaborative filtering algorithm with binary ratings.
-The collaborative filtering algorithm is not based on any approximation method and gives the potential for high-quality recommendation formulation.

 Note that Trident-CF is still in a beta phase and isn't production ready.
 It only lays the fundamental algorithm.